splunk/splunk-platform-automator/README.md

 2. Download and install [Vagrant](https://www.vagrantup.com).
 3. Install Ansible, I personally prefer [Brew](https://brew.sh) (on OSX) which makes it as easy as `brew install ansible`.
 For [supported Ansible versions check here](#supported-ansible-versions)
 4. Create a folder called `Vagrant` and change into it.
-5. Download and extract a [Splunk Automator release here](https://github.com/splunk/splunk-automator/tags) or clone from GitHub when using the master branch: `git clone https://github.com/splunk/splunk-automator.git`
+5. Download and extract a [Splunk Platform Automator release here](https://github.com/splunk/splunk-automator/tags) or clone from GitHub when using the master branch: `git clone https://github.com/splunk/splunk-automator.git`
 6. Create a folder called `Software`.
 7. Download the tgz. archive for the Splunk Software and put in the `Software` directory
    1. [Splunk Enterprise](http://www.splunk.com/en_us/download/splunk-enterprise.html)